Michaela Onyenwere

-Michaela Nne Onyenwere (/ˌoʊnjənˈwɛdɛ/; born August 10, 1999) is a Nigerian-American basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA).
+Michaela Nne Onyenwere (/ˌoʊnjənˈwɛdɛ/; born August 10, 1999) is a Nigerian-American basketball player for the Washington Mystics of the Women's National Basketball Association (WNBA).
 She played college basketball with the UCLA Bruins of the Pac-12 Conference.

 Early life and college

 In high school, Onyenwere was named a McDonald's All-American in 2017.

 Following the 2017–18 season, Onyenwere was named to the Pac-12 All-Freshman Team.

 In the 2018–19 season, Onyenwere's sophomore season, she was named to the All-Pac-12 team and to the Media All-Pac-12 team, and she ranked second in the Pac-12 for offensive rebounds per game.
 After that season, she earned on a spot on the 2019 U.S. Pan-American Games Women's Basketball Team.

 In the 2019–20 season, Onyenwere was again named to the All-Pac-12 team, along with her teammate Japreece Dean.
 She was named AP and USBWA Third-Team All-American.

 In the 2020–21 season, Onyenwere was named to the All-Pac-12 team for the third year in a row, and once again named AP and USBWA Third-Team All-American.
 She was also named Top 5 Finalist of the Cheryl Miller Award.
 Onyenwere finished her college career fourth on UCLA's all-time scoring list with 1,888-career points.